 This baba ganoush without tahini is made with oven-roasted eggplant, pomegranate seeds, chopped bell peppers, pomegranate molasses, mashed garlic, and lemon juice.
-This tangy garlicky eggplant dip is perfect with pita chips or some fresh pita bread.
-And if you like eggplant, check out this flame-roasted eggplant dip with mint.
+This tangy, garlicky roasted eggplant dip is perfect with pita chips or some fresh pita bread.

 How to Make Baba Ganoush Without Tahini